STPA for Learning-Enabled Systems: A Survey and A New Practice: INTRODUCTION

-\gls{STPA} is a hazard analysis method based on \gls{STAMP} \cite{leveson2018stpa}, which has been widely used in aerospace \cite{borges2022integration,moreira2022stpa}, aviation \cite{salgado2021cybersecurity}, national defence \cite{williams2019system}, nuclear power \cite{rejzek2018use} and other industries \cite{sultana2019hazard}.
+\gls{STPA} is a hazard analysis method based on \gls{STAMP} \cite{leveson2018stpa}, which has been used in aerospace \cite{moreira2022stpa}, aviation \cite{salgado2021cybersecurity}, national defence \cite{williams2019system}, nuclear power \cite{rejzek2018use}, as well as other industries \cite{sultana2019hazard}.
 In \gls{STAMP}, system safety is regarded as a control problem.
 Uncontrolled external disturbances, component failures and/or abnormal component interactions can result in system accidents.
 System safety is ensured when the control process adheres to safety constraints \cite{leveson2018stpa}.
-Based on \gls{STAMP}, \gls{STPA} begins with a control structure model to evaluate each stage of the function within the control loop and then identify the hazards that could impact the system's dynamic behaviour.
+Based on \gls{STAMP}, \gls{STPA} begins with a control structure model to evaluate each stage of the function within the control loop and then identify the hazards that can impact the system's dynamic behaviour.

-Recently, the use of sophisticated \gls{ML} to analyse complex data and integrate them into \gls{CPSs}, known as \gls{LESs}, has become widespread.
-When applying \gls{LESs} in safety-critical domains, safety assurance is essential to their successful deployment and regulatory compliance, which remains a pressing challenge \cite{BKCF2019,KKB2019,burton_mind_2020,zhao_safety_2020} despite recent efforts \cite{10.1007/978-3-030-54549-9_18,10.1145/3453444,hawkins2021guidance,dong_reliability_2022}.
+Recently, the use of \gls{ML} to analyse complex data and integrate them into \gls{CPSs}, known as \gls{LESs}, has become widespread.
+When applying \gls{LESs} in safety-critical domains, safety assurance is essential to their successful deployment and regulatory compliance, which remains a pressing challenge \cite{BKCF2019,KKB2019,zhao_safety_2020} despite recent efforts \cite{10.1007/978-3-030-54549-9_18,10.1145/3453444,hawkins2021guidance,dong_reliability_2022}.
 Hazard identification is the first and critical step in safety assurance which enables the detection of causes and measures for mitigations of safety risks.
-Given the successful track records of \gls{STPA} for traditional safety-critical systems, there is a growing interest in utilising STPA for LESs.
-However, there is no dedicated literature review on this emerging research direction, and the following questions are yet to be answered: \textit{ Whether the original STPA method requires adaptation to address new characteristics of ML components?
+Given the popularity of \gls{STPA} for traditional safety-critical systems, there is a growing interest in utilising STPA for LESs.
+However, there is no dedicated literature review on this emerging research direction, and the following questions are yet to be answered:

+\textit{ Whether the original STPA method requires adaptation to address new characteristics of ML components?
 How effective is STPA for LESs?
 Is there room for improvement?}

+To answer, we first conduct a systematic survey on the use of STPA for LESs to showcase its recent advancements from five perspectives, i.e., attributes of concern, objects under study, modifications to STPA, derivatives of the analysis, and processes being modelled as control loops.
+While STPA appears to be a promising technique towards safer LESs, the survey suggests two major gaps in the state-of-the-art: